suojiashun/HIT-UAV-Infrared-Thermal-Dataset/README.md

 ## Annotation
 The HIT-UAV provide two bounding box type, oriented and standard.
-The oriented annotation can decrease the overlap of bounding boxes to improve detection algorithms performance.
+The oriented annotation can decrease the overlap of bounding boxes to improve the performance of detection algorithms.

-- standard bounding box record format: $[xc, yc, w, h]$.
+- Standard bounding box record format: $[xc, yc, w, h]$.
-- oriented bounding box record format: $[xc, yc, w, h, \theta]$, where $\theta$ denotes the oriented angle from the horizontal direction of the standard bounding box.
+- Oriented bounding box record format: $[xc, yc, w, h, \theta]$, where $\theta$ denotes the oriented angle from the horizontal direction of the standard bounding box.

 <div align=center>
 <img src="./0_readme_images/fig_bbox.jpg" width="640">